 Rogers v.
 Koons, 960 F.2d 301 (2d Cir.
 1992)( The infringers fair use defense was denied); Gaylord v.
 United States, 595 F.3d 1364 (Fed.
 Cir.
 2010); Fairey v Associated Press; alleged infringement between A.Brown and littlewhitehead; alleged infringement between Burdeny and Leong; NY Times article 9/28/11, questioning originality of Dylan paintings at the Gagosian; @iplegalfreebies and www.kasterlegal.com.

 Sending a cease and desist letter is a common way to notify someone that they are using your copyright protected material without your permission and to request that they remove the infringing use and/or pay up.

 A cease and desist letter is only effective if it is sent by the owner of the work.
 A funny scenario surfaced recently, when a news agency sent a cease and desist letter requesting that a photograph taken by a monkey be removed from a website.
 But hold on… who owns the copyright in a monkey’s self portrait anyway?!?
 Evidently, a monkey in a national park in Indonesia picked up a photographer’s camera and snapped a few pictures.
-(One of them is this hilarious self portrait of the monkey.
-See above or take a look at –> http://www.techdirt.com/articles/20110706/00200314983/monkey-business-can-monkey-license-its-copyrights-to-news-agency.shtml.)
+(One of them is a hilarious self portrait of the monkey.
+Take a look at –> http://www.techdirt.com/articles/20110706/00200314983/monkey-business-can-monkey-license-its-copyrights-to-news-agency.shtml.)